-Mr. Piyushkumar Patel
+Mr. Mahendrasingh S Rao Non Executive Independent Director

-Non Executive Independent Director (Ceased to be director due to demise on 27th April, 2020)
+(From 19th June, 2020)

-Piyushkumar Patel is the Non-Executive Independent Director is a member of committees of the board since 1991 and looks after regulatory guidelines of SEBI in the Company.
-He is an Industrialist with more than 45 years of experience in the Industry.
+Mahendrasingh S Rao is the Non-Executive Independent Director is a member of committees of the board since 2020 and looks after regulatory guidelines of SEBI in the Company.
+He is Chartered Accountant by Profession with more than 9 year Experience.